 For IIROC members: Canadian Investor Protection Fund

-For MFDA members: Investor Protection Corporation
+For MFDA members: IPC Coverage

 In the province of Québec, Québec’s securities regulator, the Autorité des marchés financiers (AMF), administers a compensation fund (the Fonds d’indemnisation des services financiers) which can compensate victims for losses resulting from fraud where the fraud is committed during the distribution of financial products or services.
 Contact information for the AMF is included at the end of this guide.

 Contact your provincial securities regulator and/or SRO.